lancezz/PikSpeechV1/README.md

 # Register into PikSpeech

 On start up of the app, you will be provided a screen that allows you to register for the account or to sign in to an already registered one.
 Specifically for registering, one needs to provide a valid email and a non trivial password (a password like “password” is non trivial enough).
-If the email is currently not valid or if the password is too trivial, *there will be no indication that you have made a mistake*.
+If the email is currently not valid or if the password is too trivial, ***there will be no indication that you have made a mistake***.
 This is so due to time constraints of implementing these features.
-Upon registering, there will be *no need to verify the email* for ease of use of testing or time constraints of implementing this feature.
+Upon registering, there will be ***no need to verify the email*** for ease of use of testing or time constraints of implementing this feature.

 # Sign into PikSpeech
-If you have already registered an account, you can that to sign in else you can use the credentials below.
+If you have already registered an account, you can sign in with that else you can use the credentials below.
-* **User: CMPT275Group11Test@gmail.com**
+* **User**: CMPT275Group11Test@gmail.com
-* **Password: testing**
+* **Password**: testing

-*Note: if the email is not valid or the password is not correct, there will be no indication that you have made a mistake.
-This is due to time constraints of implementing these features.
+* **Note:** If the email is not valid or the password is not correct, there will be no indication that you have made a mistake.
+This is due to time constraints of implementing thcanese features.
 In terms of user experience, using the keyboard will overshadow the text field that one is writing towards.
-This is expected as we have not taken into account the issue*
+This is expected as we have not taken into account the issue.*

 # Main Activity View